 Tell me if this sounds familiar: You’re sitting down and realize you need to get something in the other room.
 You get up, walk halfway to the other room, then stop dead in your tracks, “what was I going to get?”
+How you can beat brain fog – Vitamin Supplements, exercise, other solutions can provide the answer

 It happens to all of us from time-to-time, but if you find yourself forgetting often, having a hard time concentrating or feeling just plain fuzzy, you might be suffering from brain fog.